makew0rld/go-gemini/README.md

 - Supports new status code updates
 - If `SSLKEYLOGFILE` is set, session keys are written to the file in NSS format.
 This is useful for debugging TLS connections (but breaks security, so don't use unless necessary).

+## Notes

+This library only works with Go 1.12 and higher.

 ## License
 This library is under the ISC License, see the [LICENSE](./LICENSE) file for details.